oscarabreu/FabledFungi/README.md

   3. Before shipping the data back through the API Gateway, it generates a pre-signed URL from the S3 ImageURL so the client (AWS Amplify / Javascript) can securely fetch the S3 image data once received.

 ## Improvements:
-- Frontend: v1 Largest Contentful Paint (LCP) Average = 3.475, v2 Largest Contentful Paint (LCP) Average = 0.850
+- Largest Contentful Paint (LCP) Average ... v1 = 3.475, v2 = 0.850
-- Frontend: v1 First Contentful Paint (FCP) Average = .875, v2 First Contentful Paint (FCP) Average = .525
+- First Contentful Paint (FCP) Average ... v1 = .875, v2 = .525
-- Frontend: v1 Cumulative Layout Shift (CLS) Average = .221, v2 Cumulative Layout Shift (CLS) Average = .060
+- Cumulative Layout Shift (CLS) Average ...  v1 = .221, v2 = .060
-- Frontend: v1 PageSpeed Performance Average = 82, v2 PageSpeed Performance Average = 98.5
+- PageSpeed Performance Average ... v1 = 82, v2 = 98.5
-- Backend: v1 **Lambda Duration Average** = 2038 ms, v2 **Lambda Duration Average** = 225 ms
+- **Lambda Duration Average** ... v1 = 2038 ms, v2 = 225 ms
-- Backend: v1 **Image Latency Average** = ~400ms, v2 **Image Latency Average** = 310.8ms
+- **Image Latency Average** ... v1 = ~400ms, v2 = 310.8ms

 ## Ideas for further improvements:
 - Set an EventBridge to cache 100 random keys from EC2 Linux (Redis) every hour, and let the browser generate a random token from 1-100 on every get requst.
 Implement caching on API Gateway so users can benefit from CDN caching.
+Be sure to implement cache invalidation so that users are not stuck receiving the same data.
 - Implement CloudFront on S3 to further reduce the latency for the image request

 # Images